SweetmanTech/myco-docs/zora-score.md

 # Zora Score

 Zora Score is a metric designed to measure a user's engagement and activity within the Zora ecosystem.
-It provides creators and collectors with a quantitative representation of their contributions and interactions on the platform.
+It was originally conceived during the Aleph popup city event in Buenos Aires, when Juampi from Talent Protocol approached the myco.wtf team with the idea of creating a Zora-based score to support the Talent Builder Score.
+This collaboration led to the development of a quantitative representation of users' contributions and interactions on the Zora platform.

 ## Score Components